RetroReversing/retroReversing/pages/gamecube/iQueGamecube.md

 The Audio Interface Streaming (AIS) unit is used to stream data from the drive to the Gamecube Flipper CPU.

-To save cost the **M3358** SoC was to perform operations that are normally handled by seperate components on the Gamecube motherboard these are:
+To save cost the **M3358** SoC was to perform operations that are normally handled by separate components on the Gamecube motherboard these are:
 * Disc Interface (DI)
 * Servo (controls DVD mechanical hardware)
 * TV Encoder
 * Clock Generator

+The most interesting part is how it all comes together utilising the original Gamecube Flipper and Gekko components with a new Multimedia Chip.
   </div>
 </section>

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">This is the architecture of the proposed iQue Box the sequel to the iQue Player.
+It mixes <a href="https://twitter.com/hashtag/Gamecube?src=hash&amp;ref_src=twsrc%5Etfw">#Gamecube</a> hardware such as Gekko and Flipper with a customised Multimedia processor M3358 created by ALi that handles clock generator, Disc/Video/Audio interfaces <a href="https://twitter.com/hashtag/Nintendo?src=hash&amp;ref_src=twsrc%5Etfw">#Nintendo</a> <a href="https://t.co/7L3C7GpTIf">pic.twitter.com/7L3C7GpTIf</a></p>&mdash; 🕹 RetroReversing.com - Reverse Retro Games 🕹 (@RetroReversing) <a href="https://twitter.com/RetroReversing/status/1421555084354334722?ref_src=twsrc%5Etfw">July 31, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 The files in this folder are described in the table below: